TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/5StaticTablesAndDescriptionTables/Index.rst

 5: Install the new static Tables and Description Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The table 'static\_template' (and some other "static\_" tables) contain information that you should never alter yourself.
+The table 'tx\_extensionmanager\_domain\_model\_repository' (and some other tables) contain information that you should never alter yourself.
 These tables contain static information distributed with TYPO3 releases.
 Follow these steps to upgrade the tables with the newest information.

-Go to the section "**Database Analyser**".
+Go to the section "Database Analyser".

-Then click "**IMPORT**" in the line "**Dump static data**":
+Then in the line "Dump static data" click "IMPORT":

 .. figure:: ../../Images/Database-Analyser-Static-Data.png
    :alt: The Database Analyser: Import static data.

-Then tick the check box "Import the whole file..." and click "Write to database":
+Then at the bottom tick the check box "Import the whole file..." and click "Write to database":

 .. figure:: ../../Images/Database-Analyser-Static-Data-Import.png
    :alt: The Database Analyser after clicking "Import the whole file".